perlrdf/p5-test-fitesque-rdf/README.md

 THIS PACKAGE IS PROVIDED "AS IS" AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTIBILITY AND FITNESS FOR A PARTICULAR PURPOSE.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 282:

-    You forgot a '=back' before '=head2'